Badge API¶

 raise HTTPException(401, f"Invalid badge: {result.error}")

-# Attach claims to request state
+# Attach claims to request state (matches SDK middleware pattern)

-request.state.agent_claims = result.claims
+request.state.agent = result.claims

 return await call_next(request)